 Approximately 25%

-(1) Ask if the patient smokes, (2) Advise them to quit smoking, (3)Assess their willingness to quit at this time, (4) Assist the patient
+1) Ask if the patient smokes, 2) Advise them to quit smoking, 3)Assess their willingness to quit at this time, 4) Assist the patient by discussing helpful medications and possibly counseling, and 5) Arrange a follow-up meeting.

-20. What are the 5 R’s to help patients quit smoking?
+20. What are the five R’s to help a patient quit smoking?

 21. What medications are used to help patients stop smoking?